14 October 1963

 Patrick Wymark later told the Catholic Herald (2nd December 1966)that, “My dear old mother, who is 83, rang me up and said she didn't like the idea that Wilder had a mistress.
 She didn't like it because she is a very staunch Catholic and this was for her a matter of morals.
 So I asked her if she would mind watching me play Macbeth, killing kings, murdering children? “

-The resolution to the mystery behind the sales trip may have seemed a bit of a head-scratcher at the time since Wilder and Sugden debate some financial detail which is hard to take in.
-The owner of the Italian company is dying, and that makes the company too risky as a customer.
+The root of the story is the mystery as to why Wilder has taken Sugden on the sales trip.
+The answer may have seemed a bit of a head-scratcher at the time since Wilder and Sugden debate some financial detail which is hard to take in.
+The paternalistic owner of the Italian company is dying, and that makes the company too risky as a customer.
 Wilder puts it in poetic terms, “You and I have been officiating at the death of an Empire.
 We came out specifically not to sell an aeroplane.
 It’s very difficult to stop a salesman selling, so it’s best not to put it in their hands.”

 In the end, the scrupulous Sugden finds himself compromising, both on moral and business grounds.
-Wilder tells him,.
-“Everybody’s soul is just a bit smaller than the mortgage on his house.”
+Wilder comforts him with the words, “Everybody’s soul is just a bit smaller than the mortgage on his house.”

 Return to The Planemakers main page